MaxLugo/SVARIV/README.md

 # Jobs to be done

-1. Correction on the intervals CS_AR so the CS_boots=CS_AR in this repo
+1. Correction on the intervals CS_boots so the CS_boots=CS_AR in this repo.
 2. Create the intervals CS_plugin of the methodology in the paper.